molnara/crimson-veil/DEVELOPMENT_GUIDE.md

 - Atmospheric without being oppressive

 ### Avoid These Anti-Patterns
-- ÃƒÂ¢Ã‚ÂÃ…â€™ Punishing difficulty (not Dark Souls, not survival horror)
+- ÃƒÆ’Ã‚Â¢Ãƒâ€šÃ‚ÂÃƒâ€¦Ã¢â‚¬â„¢ Punishing difficulty (not Dark Souls, not survival horror)
-- ÃƒÂ¢Ã‚ÂÃ…â€™ Overwhelming UI/systems (keep it simple and clean)
+- ÃƒÆ’Ã‚Â¢Ãƒâ€šÃ‚ÂÃƒâ€¦Ã¢â‚¬â„¢ Overwhelming UI/systems (keep it simple and clean)
-- ÃƒÂ¢Ã‚ÂÃ…â€™ Tedious grinding (gathering should feel satisfying, not repetitive)
+- ÃƒÆ’Ã‚Â¢Ãƒâ€šÃ‚ÂÃƒâ€¦Ã¢â‚¬â„¢ Tedious grinding (gathering should feel satisfying, not repetitive)
-- ÃƒÂ¢Ã‚ÂÃ…â€™ Complex crafting trees (Valheim-simple, not Factorio-complex)
+- ÃƒÆ’Ã‚Â¢Ãƒâ€šÃ‚ÂÃƒâ€¦Ã¢â‚¬â„¢ Complex crafting trees (Valheim-simple, not Factorio-complex)
-- ÃƒÂ¢Ã‚ÂÃ…â€™ Time pressure mechanics (let player explore at their own pace)
+- ÃƒÆ’Ã‚Â¢Ãƒâ€šÃ‚ÂÃƒâ€¦Ã¢â‚¬â„¢ Time pressure mechanics (let player explore at their own pace)

 ## Version Control Notes